canonical/ubuntu-boards-documentation/readme.rst

 Contributions in the form of pull requests are welcome.
 The documentation is written in reStructuredText under the popular Sphinx documentation system.
+Please note that all commits need to be signed with your GPG key and have a ``Signed-off-by:`` line.

 The generated documentation is available at https://canonical-ubuntu-boards.readthedocs-hosted.com/.